 With its elegant tracery and abundant ornamentation, the Ca’ d’Oro, also on the Grand Canal, is the most gorgeous of Venetian Gothic palaces; it now houses the Galleria Franchetti.
 The 13th-century Fondaco dei Turchi is a unique survival from the era; today it is the natural history museum.
 In the afternoon visit a privately-owned palace, the Palazzo Contarini dal Zaffo-Polignac (by special arrangement).

 Visit the privately-owned 17th-century Palazzo Albrizzi which has some of the finest stucco decoration in Venice (by special arrangement).
 Travel by motoscafo to Venice airport.
 Fly to London Gatwick, arriving c.
-5.45pm in November 2017, and arriving c.
-6.15pm in March 2018.
+6.15pm.

 The tour is dependent on the kindness of many individuals and organisations, some of whom are reluctant to make arrangements far in advance, so the order of visits outlined above may change and there may be substitutions for some palaces mentioned.